omarryhan/flask-stateless-auth/README.md

 - `error.type`: Error type ('Token', 'User')
 - The developer can then decide how to handle each error seperately controlling the info they would want to give out to the api client.

-Last but not least, the developer should raise a StatelessAuthError in the `token_loader` and `user_loader` callbacks in case any error occurs that might cause the function to return None.
+Last but not least, you should raise a StatelessAuthError in the `token_loader` and `user_loader` callbacks in case any error occurs that might cause the function to return None.

 ## API